 Wash blueberries under running water only before consumption.

-Add flavor, color, and... value to a smoothie with a few blueberries.
+Add flavor, color and...value to a smoothie with a few blueberries.

 **Oxygen Radical Absorbance Capacity according to USDA = This index measures the antioxidant capacity of the fruit.
-High values imply a strong antioxidant capacity, which, in turn suggests a low oxidation process, essential in protecting the body against the negative effects of free radicals.
+High values imply a strong antioxidant capacity, which implies a low oxidation process, essential in protecting the body against the negative effects of free radicals.
 The FDA recommends a daily intake of 3,000-5,000 ORAC units for optimal health.